 Hive Intelligence vs Codex

-Codex (codex.io, formerly defined.fi) is a multi-chain blockchain data API targeting trading apps, wallets, and AI agents — TradingView and Sudoswap are flagship customers, with x402 micropayments and Docs MCP across all plan tiers.
-Hive Intelligence federates Codex as one of its 9 upstream providers and adds DeFi yield depth, token security, prediction markets, and curated agentic workflows (analyze_coin, market_briefing, find_opportunities) on top.
+Codex (codex.io, formerly defined.fi) is a multi-chain blockchain data API targeting trading apps, wallets, and AI agents — TradingView and Sudoswap are flagship customers, with agent-facing Docs MCP across all plan tiers.
+Hive Intelligence federates Codex as one of its 9 upstream providers and adds DeFi yield depth, token security, prediction markets, task toolsets, prompts, and stateful monitoring on top.

 Feature Comparison